One thing about electronics that almost everyone knows is that water and electricity don’t go well together.

 Once it starts pouring, though, the risk of water getting into the critical parts of your drill is simply too big to keep going.
 The smart thing to do would be to get inside the moment you feel the rain.

 But sometimes, you don’t have a choice.
-Even if you plan to go inside the moment it rains, you can’t always help water getting on your drill.
+Even if you plan to go inside the moment it rains, you can’t always help water get on your drill.

 Luckily, there are some things to help make your drill ‘water ready’.
 Of course, it’s basically impossible to make a drill truly waterproof, but that doesn’t mean there’s nothing you can do.